GiGurra/flycd/README.md

 FlyCD listens to both on the same path (`/webhook` by default), but they are handled differently.

+Currently only GitHub push webhooks are supported - simply click settings on your github repo's page and add a webhook to your flycd installation's url (e.g. `https://<your-flycd-app-name>.fly.dev/webhook`).

 #### Configuration repo webhooks

 Configuration repos ar where you store the flycd configuration files (app.yaml, project.yaml, etc).